kcleal/sortedintersect/README.md

 | cgranges        |  0.153327  |          320610 | reads+genes | False     |
 | ncls            |  0.230667  |          320618 | reads+genes | False     |

+shuffle here means that the query intervals have been shuffled.

 Limitations
 -----------